livepeer/coersion/README.md

 w - a desired width dimension for resizing h - a desired height dimension for resizing o - an optional offset from the start of the video in seconds v - an allowed variance value for use in matching.
-The smaller the value, the more strict the pixels much match.
 ```

+The smaller the `v` value, the more strictly the pixels must match.
+For example: 0 for exact, 1 for slight fuzz, 5 for more fuzz, 10 for much fuzz.

 I recommend to use samples such as those listed at https://file-examples.com/index.php/sample-video-files/sample-mp4-files/

 Choose a resolution such as 360x240.